List of Little Miss characters: Little Miss Sunshine

 Little Miss Sunshine is the 4th book in the Little Miss series by Roger Hargreaves.
 There was a king who lived in a castle in Miseryland.
 Little Miss Sunshine was on vacation.
 Miss Sunshine saw a sign saying, "This way to Miseryland", so Miss Sunshine went to Miseryland and saw a guard at the bridge door.
 Little Miss Sunshine gave the guard a big smile; the guard took her to see the King of Miseryland.
 Miss Sunshine had an idea, and Little Miss Sunshine and the king went back to her car.
 Miss Sunshine made a new sign saying, "Laughterland"; Miss Sunshine laughed, and the king laughed too.

 Little Miss Sunshine is a regular in the 2008 TV series The Mr. Men Show.
 Miss Sunshine keeps her looks and personality (except her hair and nose changed from yellow to light tan) and now runs a morning show called "Good Morning Dillydale" with Mr. Happy.
 Her house is pink with a flowerbed, and flowers on the house as well.
 Miss Sunshine is also shown to like being tickled, as Miss Sunshine had allowed Mr. Tickle to do so in a few episodes and on the website when rolled over him.
 Miss Sunshine also has a Californian accent in the US dub and a Neutral English accent in the UK dub.
 In the UK and US versions, Miss Sunshine is voiced by Alicyn Packard, Jo Wyatt (season one) and Emma Tate (season two).
 Little Miss Sunshine's name and picture have been featured on many clothing designs, including track pants and sweaters.

 Little Miss Sunshine has been published under the alternative titles of Madame Bonheur (French), Doña Sonrisas (Spanish), Unsere Sonja Sonnenschein (German), Mevrouwtje Zonnestraal (Dutch), Η Κυρία Γελαστούλα (Greek), Lèguān Xiǎojiě (樂觀小姐; Taiwan), Balga Yang (밝아양; Korean) and Menina Alegria (Portuguese).

 Little Miss Sunshine also stars in Little Miss Sunshine and the Wicked Witch, which was a 2006 special edition book, Little Miss Sunshine keeps her smile, which was also a 2006 special edition book, and appears in numerous other Mr Men books.

+Little Miss Surprise

+Little Miss Surprise is the 40th book in the Little Miss series by Roger Hargreaves and the tenth one created by Adam Hargreaves.

+She is purple with curly pink hair with hair bows, flowers, a star, and a pair of fake eyes in it.
+She wears black sneakers with white soles and rainbow striped socks.